DHI-GRAS/azure-multi-deploy-action/readme.md

 # Azure multi-deploy action

-Automates building and deployment of Azure web and function apps.
+Automates the build and deployment of Azure web and function apps.
 In open PRs, seperate staging deployments are automatically made.
 Supports 2 repository structures:
 - Monorepo: with web apps in the `apps` dir, and function apps in the `func-apps` dir.
 - Single web app: a standard single web app repo, with build output expected to be in `./dist`